FarronF/limerick-council-meetings/meetings/2017/10/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th September 2017.md

 • Particular focus was needed to provide accommodation for single vulnerable males who

-could not afford to rent accommodation.---
+could not afford to rent accommodation.
+---
 10

 • There were significant conservation and fire safety issues associated with the